 Overview of the Fisheries

 Pacific halibut are captured from the depths of the north Pacific Ocean and Bering Sea in a number of ways.
-The fish are primarily targeted by the commercial longline fishery and by sport fishers, as well as taken for personal use (subsistence).
-Additional mortality occurs in the form of bycatch in commercial fisheries targeting other species that are not allowed to retain Pacific halibut.
-Over the last century, Pacific halibut removals from all sources have ranged annually from 34 to 100 million pounds (15,422 to 45,359 t), with an average of 63 million pounds (28,576 t).
-Total removals in 2017 were 42.8 million pounds (18,960 t), up slightly from 2016 and below the 100-year average.
-In 2017, an estimated 26.6 million pounds (11,605 t) were landed from commercial fisheries, 7.9 million pounds (3,587 t) from recreational fisheries, 6.0 million pounds (2,720 t) from bycatch, and 1.2 million pounds (530 t) from subsistence.
+The fish are primarily targeted by the commercial longline fishery and by recreational fishers, as well as taken for personal use (subsistence).
+Additional mortality occurs in the form of non-directed commercial discard mortality (bycatch) in commercial fisheries targeting other species that are not allowed to retain Pacific halibut.
+Over the last half century, Pacific halibut removals from all sources have ranged annually from 15,486 to 45,314 metric tons (34 to 100 million pounds), with an average of 30,307 mt (67 million pounds).
+Total removals in 2021 were 17,082 mt (37.7 million pounds), up from a COVID-19-driven low in 2020 (15,486 mt or 34 million pounds), but below the 50-year average.
+In 2021, an estimated 11,108 mt (24.5 million pounds) were landed from commercial fisheries (including landings from the Fishery-Independent Setline Survey or FISS), 3,470 mt (7.7 million pounds) from recreational fisheries, 2,064 mt (4.6 million pounds) from directed and non-directed commercial discard mortality, and 440 mt (1.0 million pounds) from subsistence.
 The IPHC Technical Report No. 59 provides further information on Pacific Halibut: Biology, Fishery, and Management.

 Today's commercial fishing fleet is diverse, using various strategies to harvest the resource.
 Both the Canadian and U.S.A. federal fisheries agencies have implemented individual quota (IQ) systems.View Commercial Fisheries